CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 END CASE;
 ```

-The searched CASE statement executes statements based on the result of Boolean expressions in each WHEN clause.
+The searched `CASE` statement executes statements based on the result of Boolean expressions in each `WHEN` clause.

 ### LOOP statement

-It is used to execute a block of statements repeatedly until a condition becomes true.
+This is used to execute a block of statements repeatedly until a condition becomes true.
 The basic syntax is:

 ```sql
 LOOP